drewm27/speakerrankings/large-size-pages/JBL+Xtreme+2.md

 share-description: "The JBL Xtreme 2 ranks #43 out of 75 total Large Size Portable Bluetooth Speakers.
 Find all the specifications and reviews in one place"
 ---

-The JBL Xtreme 2 ranks #43 out of 75 total [Large Size Portable Bluetooth Speakers](/large-size/).
+The JBL Xtreme 2 ranks #43 out of 75 total [Large Size Portable Bluetooth Speakers](/large-size/) for sound quality.
 See [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference) for all the top speaker suggestions.

 ### #43 JBL Xtreme 2: $200
 - Negatives: External AC power brick for charging.
 Boosted bass.
 Treble harsh at high volumes.